gguerini/uscis_status/README.md

 This is not the official way to check the status of a USCIS application and it's not endorsed by USCIS either.
 It's just a scraper of the USCIS website and it may break at any time if the website is updated.
 If it should happen, feel free to report me or to [fix](#contributing) the problem.

+## New on version 0.3.0

+Now it checks if the Application is in the last status (step).
+If it's in the last status, the Application is complete.

 ## Live Example

 Take a look at the 'Multiple USCIS Status Checker' website that uses this gem: